Top tips for dealing with winter weather

 - Winter weather conditions can increase the risk of property damage, injury and potential liability

-Organisations of all types and sizes will therefore benefit from planning ahead and creating a cold weather plan.
+Organisations of all types and sizes will benefit from planning ahead and creating a cold weather plan.

 How to protect property